PerocchiLab/ProFAT/README.md

 (https://www.ncbi.nlm.nih.gov/pubmed/29874595).

 ### code
 Example perl and R scripts used to analyse RNA-Seq data and plot the figures used in the paper.
-To use this perl script for production, please contact ProFAT team for further configuration.
+To use these scripts for production, please contact ProFAT team for further configuration.

-### data folder
+### data
 Processed gene expression data for public transcrptome profiles from microarray and RNA-Seq platform.

 ### Webserver